 Facts about cholesterol and triglycerides

 - Triglycerides are a type of fat in your blood.
-Our body converts any excess calories into triglycerides, which is then stored as fat.
+Our body converts any excess calories into triglycerides, which are then stored as fat.

 - Ask your doctor for your cholesterol and triglyceride targets.
 For most people living with cardiovascular disease, LDL should be less than 2.0 mmol/L, triglyceride should be less than 1.8 mmol/L, and HDL should be greater than 1.0 mmol/L for men, or greater than 1.3 mmol/L for women.